 In the words of Frederic Jameson: “let us be serious: anyone who believes that the profit motive and the logic of capital accumulation are not the fundamental laws of this world, who believes that these do not set absolute barriers and limits to social changes and transformations undertaken in it, such a person is living in an alternative universe.”
 28

-We have to bring ‘capitalism’ back down to earth, anchor it within a concrete history.
+We have to bring ‘capitalism’ back down to earth, anchor it within a concrete history of failing humanity.
 If we’re resigned to taking it on faith, how can we say ‘capitalism’ is the problem, without sounding ridiculous at best, fundamentalist at worst?

-This post was last updated on 17th July 2017.
+This post was updated on 17th July 2017, with minor edits on 14th Feb 2018.
 If you have read thus far, I hope you will also take the time to scan the EndNotes – they will lead you to my wonderful sources: bold, committed scholars all, whose work I cannot recommend enough.
 I hope you will be curious enough to read them in their own words.
 Within India, Wood’s and Prashad’s books can be purchased from LeftWord Publications.
 The Histories of Violence project offers concise, informative video introductions to a range of critical academic takes on systemic oppression and violence.
 And finally I must apologize for my over-simplification of some exceptionally nuanced theory, but I believe that is the risk which the unqualified but curious layman must take – if any immediate understanding is to be arrived at, of these immense, spectral forces that continue to haunt us.